partytax/ncei-api-guide/README.md

 ~~First, request a token at this URL: https://www.ncdc.noaa.gov/cdo-web/token Don't be alarmed by the NCDC URL.
 The National Climactic Data Center (NCDC) is the former name of the NCEI.~~

-* List of extant NCEI APIs and their statuses - https://www.ncdc.noaa.gov/cdo-web/webservices